WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 [1] Whitaker, K.J., Vértes, P.E., Romero-Garcia, R., Váša, F., Moutoussis, M., Prabhu, G., Weiskopf, N., Callaghan, M.F., Wagstyl, K., Rittman, T., Tait, R., Ooi, C., Suckling, J., Inkster, B., Fonagy, P., Dolan, R.J., Jones, P.B., Goodyer, I.M., NSPN Consortium, Bullmore, E.T., 2016.
 Adolescence is associated with genomically patterned consolidation of the hubs of the human brain connectome.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 113, 9105–10. doi:10.1073/pnas.1601745113

 **Bio**: Dr Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/) (London, UK).
 She completed her PhD in Neuroscience at the University of California, Berkeley in 2012 and holds a BSc in Physics from the University of Bristol and an MSc in Medical Physics from the University of British Columbia.
 She was a postdoctoral researcher in the Department of Psychiatry at the University of Cambridge from 2012 to 2017.
 Dr Whitaker uses magnetic resonance imaging to study child and adolescent brain development and is a passionate advocate for reproducible neuroscience.
-She is an Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+She is a Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).

-### Open Science in Practice summer school
+### Open Science in Practice Summer School

 **Website**: https://osip2017.epfl.ch/page-145979.html

 **Date**: 26th September 2017

-**Title**: Showing your working: a how to guide to reproducible research
+**Title**: Publishing a reproducible paper

 **Abstract**: This talk will discuss the perceived and actual barriers experienced by researchers attempting to do reproducible research, and give practical guidance on how they can be overcome.
-It will include suggestions on how to make your code available and usable for others (including a strong suggestion to document it clearly so you don't have to reply to lots of email questions from future users).
-Exercises and resources will be persistently available after the talk and all audience members will leave knowing there is something they can do to step towards making their research reproducible.
+It will include suggestions on how to make your code and data available and usable for others (including a strong suggestion to document it clearly so you don't have to reply to lots of email questions from future users).
+Dr Kirstie Whitaker will present example publications from the [Neuroscience in Psychiatry Network](http://nspn.org.uk/) and discuss how the consortium has overcome challenges related to maintaining the privacy of our participants, complying with institutional ethical review boards, and building skills for individual researchers.
+She will encourage summer school participants to take steps towards ensuring that their publications are as open and reproducible as possible.
+The take home message will be: every little counts, and every journey starts with a single step.

 **Bio**: Kirstie Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/) (London, UK).
 She completed her PhD in Neuroscience at the University of California, Berkeley in 2012 and holds a BSc in Physics from the University of Bristol and an MSc in Medical Physics from the University of British Columbia.
 She was a postdoctoral researcher in the Department of Psychiatry at the University of Cambridge from 2012 to 2017.
 Dr Whitaker uses magnetic resonance imaging to study child and adolescent brain development and is a passionate advocate for reproducible neuroscience.
-She is an Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+She is a Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
 Kirstie was named, with her collaborator Petra Vertes, as a [2016 Global Thinker](https://gt.foreignpolicy.com/2016/profile/petra-vertes-and-kirstie-whitaker) by Foreign Policy magazine.

+### International Conference on Human Brain Development 2017

+**Website**:

+**Date**: 10th-15th October 2017

+**Title**: Making Connections in the Adolescent Brain

+**Abstract**: Adolescence is a period of human brain growth and high incidence of mental health disorders.
+I will present work by the Neuroscience in Psychiatry Network (NSPN; www.nspn.org.uk) on cortical myelination between the ages of 14 and 24.
+I will show, consistently in two cohorts, that age-related changes in adolescence are concentrated on the more densely connected hubs of the human structural connectome.
+These regions tend to be found in association cortex.
+I will demonstrate the power of integrating open data sets such as the Allen Brain Atlas with non-invasive imaging techniques.
+We found that the brain regions that change the most at this (late) stage of child brain development are enriched for genes linked to synapses and oligodendrocytes, and for genes associated with a risk of schizophrenia.

+**Bio**: Kirstie Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/).
+She completed her PhD in Neuroscience at UC Berkeley in 2012 and was a postdoctoral researcher in the Department of Psychiatry at the University of Cambridge from 2012 to 2017.
+Dr Whitaker uses MRI to understand changes in the brain's structure and function during adolescence and is passionate about ensuring  work is reproducible and can be independently replicated.
+She is a Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+Kirstie was named, with her collaborator Petra Vertes, as a [2016 Global Thinker](https://gt.foreignpolicy.com/2016/profile/petra-vertes-and-kirstie-whitaker) by Foreign Policy magazine.

+**Slides**:

 ### Better Science through Better Data